 Mode Sockets

-Mode DIMM_A1 DIMM_B1 DIMM_A2 DIMM_B2
+Mode DIMM_A1 DIMM_A2 DIMM_B1 DIMM_B2

-Single-channel - - - populated

-- populated - -
+Cinale Channel Populated

+Single-Channel Populated

-Dual-channel (1) - populated - populated
+Dual-channel (1) Populated Populated

-Dual-channel (2) populated populated populated populated
+Dual-channel (2) Populated Populated Populated Populated

 - You may install varying memory sizes in Channel A and Channel B. The system maps the total size of the lower-sized channel for the dual-channel configuration.
 Any excess memory from the higher-sized channel is then mapped for single-channel operation. - Always install DIMMs with the same CAS latency.
-For optimum compatibility, it is recommended that you obtain memory modules from the same vendor. - Due to chipset resource allocation, the system may detect less than 8 GB system memory when you installed four 2 GB DDR3 memory modules.

-- If you install four 1 GB memory modules, the system may detect less than 3 GB of total memory because of address space allocation for other critical functions.
-This limitation applies to Windows Vista 32-bit/Windows XP 32-bit version operating system since it does not support PAE (Physical Address Extention) mode. - If you install Windows Vista 32-bit/Windows XP 32-bit version operating system, we recommend that you install less than 3GB of total memory.
+For optimum compatibility, it is recommended that you obtain memory modules from the same vendor. - If you install four 1GB memory modules, the system may only recognize less than 3GB of total memory because of address space allocation for other critical functions.
+This limitation appears on Windows® Vista 32-bit / Windows® XP 32-bit operation systems since it does not support Physical Address Extension (PAE) mode. - If you install Windows® Vista 32-bit / Windows® XP 32-bit operation system, a total memory of less than 3GB is recommended. - This motherboard does not support memory modules made up of 128 Mb chips or double sided x16 memory modules.